 I joined Grand Rapids Allergy in 1992, a practice established by my father, Dr. Leonard “Pete” Gell, and we worked together for ten years prior to his retirement.
 I graduated from Forest Hills Central High School in Grand Rapids and subsequently Phi Beta Kappa from Albion College, earning my Medical Degree from Michigan State College of Human Medicine.
 My internship and residency were served at Spectrum Butterworth Hospital in Grand Rapids, leading to board certification in Internal Medicine.
 My degree in allergy was earned at the University of Michigan and I am board certified in both adult and pediatric allergy and clinical immunology.

-My primary interests currently are patient focused, treating families and patients of all ages in the diagnosis and treatment of allergic airway disease (rhinitis, sinusitis, asthma), insect venom hypersensitivity, food allergy, atopic eczema, chronic urticaria, and clinical immunology.
+My primary interests are patient and family focused diagnosis and treatment of individuals of all ages with chronic allergic airway disease such as allergic rhinitis (seasonal and perennial), sinusitis, asthma, food allergy, atopic eczema, urticaria (hives), insect hypersensitivity, and mast cell disorders.
 Teaching our staff, medical and nursing students and resident physicians as well as participating in local education to the community is something I value, and am a Clinical Assistant Professor at Michigan State University College of Human Medicine.

 I joined the practice in 2001 after a military career in the U.S. Air Force.
 I graduated from the Uniformed Services University Medical School, followed by Residency in Pediatrics at Wright Patterson Air Force Base in Ohio.
 My Fellowship in Allergy/Immunology was completed at Wilford Hall in San Antonio, a leading Air Force training hospital.
 I was promoted to Lieutenant Colonel and Chief of Allergy/Immunology at Keesler Medical Center in Mississippi.
 I am board certified by the American Board of Allergy and Immunology as well as the American Board of Pediatrics.